nevans/d_heap/benchmarks/v0.6.1-17-g8c72ca2-sse-avx/README.md

 macros or code generation, we could create a special `sift-down` for every useful `d` value and use a branch-free "happy path" when `d` children are present.
 But that's another hypothesis to experiment with on another day.

+In any case, it's an enormous jump in code complexity for speedups that are not always present.
+So it's kept as an experiment until it is _always_ faster.

+Experiments TODO:
+ * can inline methods attain the same speedup as macros?
+ * does "jitter" make `push_pop` match `push_n_pop_n` more closely?
+ * generate an unrolled version for every `d` up to 16 (and one for >16)

 ```
 screenfetch -N -d '-de,wm,wmtheme,gtk'